amdl89/dragula-vue3/README.md

 #### `DragulaListItem`

 It represents an individual item in a list inside a container.
-It accepts a 'listItem' prop, and just exposes it in the default scoped slot[_(as shown in the usage example. )_](https://github.com/amdl89/dragula-vue3#usage).
+It accepts a 'listItem' prop, and just exposes it in the default scoped slot[_(as shown in the usage example)_](https://github.com/amdl89/dragula-vue3#usage).

 |   Name   |         Type         | Desctiption                                              |
 | :------: | :------------------: | -------------------------------------------------------- |